Durham boat: Use on the Mohawk River

-Durham boats on the Niagara River and Lake Erie
+Use on the Niagara River and Lake Erie

 Durham boats replaced the use of bateaux on the Niagara River.
 Porter Barton & Co. ran them on a regular schedule carrying salt from Little Niagara (Fort Schlosser) to Black Rock beginning about 1805.
 At least one Durham boat “of about ten tons burthen” was reported built at the Black Rock shipyard on the Niagara River in 1809.

 In 1810, a “salt boat” with a crew of four bound to Black Rock with 150 barrels of salt was upset and drifted down the river, and went over the falls.
 Three of the four crew members were lost.
 In another well-known incident, Captain Daniel Dobbins used an “old Durham boat” to transport two cannon each weighing 6300 pounds from Black Rock to Presque Isle to supply Commodore Perry’s fleet in the Battle of Lake Erie, "...when it was discovered she was leaking very much from the heavy rolling and heavy weight in her bottom, and likely to split open and founder, Mr. Dobbins took a coil of rope they had on board, and securing one end forward, passed the rope round and round her fore and aft, heaving each turn taut with a gunner’s handspike; and in this way, kept her together and afloat, all hands bailing."

 During the period 1796 to 1820, “open boats” were in use on Lake Erie.
 These boats were used to carry cargo and passengers, usually between Buffalo and Detroit and places between.
 They traveled along the shore and sought shelter in the mouth of the nearest creek in the event of bad weather.
 These boats were never specifically described, but they were sometimes referred to as Schenectady boats or Durham boats.

 The use of Durham boats on the Niagara River ended immediately in 1825 when the Porter Barton & Co. monopoly of the Niagara Falls portage was made worthless by the opening of the Erie Canal.